K0IN/can-i-use-embed/Readme.md

 Generate browser compatibility badges for your projects.

 This service creates SVG badges showing which browsers support specific web features, using Mozilla's official browser compatibility data.
-Currently it only supports javascript features, not browser features.

 ## What it does